jr101dallas/jr101dallas.github.io/_posts/2021-12-04-checking-work.md

 ) c(OnOrOff)
 ```

 Ugh!
 It's always the little things.
-I went back to the code from yesterday's post and swapped out the TINNYINT types in the DECLARE statment at the top and got the right answers.
+I went back to the code from yesterday's post and swapped out the TINYINT types in the DECLARE statment at the top and got the right answers.
 But, I guess I can solve the puzzle in either C# or SQL now.